anthonyk1225/create-node-app/README.md

 * [PostgreSQL](https://www.postgresql.org/download/) - Download

-We also want to use be able to use es6, es7 and beyond.
+We also want to be able to use es6, es7 and beyond.
 Make sure you have at least Node V8.0.0, which comes with NPM V5

 * [Node](https://nodejs.org/en/download/) - Download